 a.
 The son of David: This identifies the Preacher as David’s son, Solomon.
 Some believe that another wrote it in Solomon’s name, but there is no compelling reason to say that anyone other than Solomon wrote it.

 ii.
-“There will come another enigmatic note in verse 16, with its claim to a wisdom ‘surpassing all who were over Jerusalem before me’.
+“There will come another enigmatic note in Ecclesiastes 11:6, with its claim to a wisdom ‘surpassing all who were over Jerusalem before me’.
 This rules out any successor to the matchless Solomon.”
 (Kidner)

 b.
 King in Jerusalem: From his royal standing, Solomon had the wisdom, freedom, resources, and standing to write this work.